Welcome to today's edition of the Rush 24-7 podcast.

 And that's what she did.

-That's the impression she left yesterday, and in the mainstream media, uh the modern equivalent of drive-by shooters pulled up to the congested area, took what she did, bam-oh, fired the bullets into big crowd, this being the population of the country, and got this thing all flared up again as it was beginning to subside.
+And in the mainstream media, the modern equivalent of drive-by shooters pulled up to the congested area, took what she did, bam-o, fired the bullets into big crowd, this being the population of the country, and got this thing all flared up again as it was beginning to subside.

-So uh now Chuck Schumer's out there, oh, we got a smoking gun, we got a smoking gun.
+So, now Chuck Schumer's out there, oh, we got a smoking gun, we got a smoking gun.

-This this is being so misreported, it's being so misportrayed and misrepresented.
+It's being so misportrayed and misrepresented.

 And now the Democrats are able to take this out there.

-smoking gun Bush hid from us that it does worsen our security.
+Smoking gun Bush hid from us that it does worsen our security.

 It makes terrorism more likely.

-And they're out running with it today.
+And they're outrunning with it today.

 All right, Dominic in Sheboygan, Wisconsin.